 In 1989, he produced some of the most technically sophisticated home video games of the 1980s, for the Sharp X68000 computer.
 One was Knight Arms: The Hybrid Framer, part third-person rail shooter and part side-scrolling platformer, featured some of the most advanced 2.5D sprite-scaling seen on a home system of the 80s.
 The other was an enhanced port of Star Cruiser, which took advantage of the X68000's powerful hardware to produce the most advanced 3D polygon graphics seen on a home system of the 80s.
 That same year In 1989, he also ported Prince of Persia for Japanese computers.

-After designing Omega Boost in 1999, Arsys Software eventually went bankrupt, and Yoshimura retired from the video game industry as a result.
+After designing Omega Boost in 1999, Cyberhead eventually went bankrupt in 2001, and Yoshimura retired from the video game industry.